max8539/test-runner/README.md

 ### 2.5 - Run Program Command
 Set `"run"` to the command which should be used to run your program.
 The command should be written as a non-empty string wrapped in double quotes (this is a requirement of JSON files).
 The command will be run once for each test.
-When run by the script, the command will be affixed with a command to use the test's input file as your program's `stdin`.
+When run by test-runner.js, the command will be affixed with a command to use the test's input file as your program's `stdin`.
 For example, the command `cmd` will be run by your program for test 1 as `cmd < test1.in.txt`.

 `"run"` should always be set to a non-empty string.

 ### 2.6 Run Timeout
 Set `"runTimeout"` to the maximum time in seconds which your program should take to run.
 If your program takes longer than this to run in a test, it will be killed and the test will be counted as a failure.
-The timeout will not be applied to any of the build commands, setup commands, or the time it takes for the script to check the output of your program.
+The timeout will not be applied to any of the build commands, setup commands, or the time it takes for test-runner.js to check the output of your program.

 `"runTimeout"` should always be set to a numeric value.